calwd/pmwraster/README.md

 This is done to demonstrate the API's ability to handle different coordinate systems and to show how the API can be extended to support multiple datasets.

 - The folder structure of this project strays from the typical FastAPI project structure.
 This is intentional to keep the project simple and focused on the raster API functionality.
 - Even though the assignment is to create a simple API for querying a single raster, the project is structured to allow for multiple raster datasets.
-This is done by creating a folder for each dataset and placing the raster files inside that folder.
-The API can be easily extended to support more datasets by adding more folders and updating the code accordingly.
+This is done by storing geotiff files inside of a `raster_data` folder.
+The API can be easily extended to support more datasets by simply by adding a geotiff file to this directory.
 - All pixel value queries use latitude / longitude values (assuming EPSG:4326).
 The API will convert the lat/lon values to the raster's coordinate system.
 This is done to ensure that the API can handle different raster datasets with different coordinate systems.
 - The Endpoint paths for this project vary slightly from the assignment in order to facilitate multiple raster datasets in the future.
 - Code was linted using ruff, type-checked using mypy, and formatted using isort and black